Welsh Valley extracurricular activities provide opportunities for all students to explore their interests and develop their talents.

 This is an international non-profit organization that works to better the local and global community.
 At the middle school level, we volunteer at service projects around the Lower Merion and Philadelphia regions.
 We also host fun and interactive fundraisers that support the high school buildOn Trek program.
 All funds raised are donated to the construction of a school in a developing country. buildOn is a valuable opportunity to get involved and make new friends around the district.

-Students audition in order to participate in this ensemble.
 The Competition Jazz Band is made up of 6th, 7th and 8th graders from within the instrumental music program who audition in late September.
 The band will rehearse a variety of standards, and contemporary pieces from a wide range of styles.
-The rehearsals take place 3 times per week before school.
-This year the band, along with the spring and winter concerts will be performing in festivals at Lower Merion, Bala Cynwyd, and Beverly Hills and plans to participate in the music in the parks festival.
-Welsh Valley hosts their own festival on the first Friday in May.
+This year, the band, along with the spring and winter concerts will be performing in festivals at Lower Merion, Bala Cynwyd, and Beverly Hills and plans to participate in the Music in the Parks festival.
+WV hosts their own festival on the first Friday in May.
 A small group from within the band also performs at the Reading Terminal Market in Philadelphia.

 The creative writing club is a place where any students interested in expressing themselves and their ideas through writing are welcome.
 We will set writing goals, meet weekly to share ideas, and give and receive feedback on our work.
 We will also brainstorm ways to present our writing to real audiences.
 The club is a space where students can use their imagination to create works of poetry, scripts, short stories, songs, memoirs, novels, plays, and graphic novels.
 All writers are welcome!